margaretmf/margaretmf.github.io/keycreativewriting.md

 Another took a video of it.

-Three people painted it, one on a fence, and another saw the harmony of looking at all eight, saying, "wow, collectively this is God's handiwork art!"
+Three people painted it.a

+And another saw the harmony of looking at all eight, saying, "wow, collectively this is God's handiwork art!"
-A painting of everyone looking to the same flower with different tools and eyes - I've seen these types of flowers in 2-3 places, and other people see them too.

-Someone else is looking to this same flower.

-3-8 people appreciating it in different ways.

 <br>